FardeenR/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 6. Appropriately labels the data set with descriptive variable names.

--The "label" column in data_set is renamed to "activities" -All "Acc" in the column's name are replaced by "accelerometer" -All "Gyro" in the column's name are replaced by "gyroscope" -All "BodyBody" in the column's name are replaced by "body" -All "Mag" in the column's name are replaced by "magnitude" -All "tBody" in the column's name are replaced by "timebody" -All "Gyro" in the column's name are replaced by "gyroscope" -All "Gyro" in the column's name are replaced by "gyroscope" -All "Gyro" in the column's name are replaced by "gyroscope" -All character starting with "t" are replaced by "time" -All character starting with "f" are replaced by "frequency"
+- The "label" column in data_set is renamed to "activities"
+- All "Acc" in the column's name are replaced by "accelerometer"
+- All "Gyro" in the column's name are replaced by "gyroscope"
+- All "BodyBody" in the column's name are replaced by "body"
+- All "Mag" in the column's name are replaced by "magnitude"
+- All "tBody" in the column's name are replaced by "timebody"
+- All "Gyro" in the column's name are replaced by "gyroscope"
+- All "Gyro" in the column's name are replaced by "gyroscope"
+- All "Gyro" in the column's name are replaced by "gyroscope"
+- All character starting with "t" are replaced by "time"
+- All character starting with "f" are replaced by "frequency"

 7. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.